 Well, regardless of how cool it looks or how much fun it would be to build, if the metaverse is the future, then count me out.
 I don’t want to join it nor do I want to engage in it.

-When I see the metaverse, I see it was another way for companies to market their wares and sell cheap digital goods and experiences.
+When I see the metaverse, I see it as another way for companies to market their wares and sell cheap digital goods and experiences.
 Companies are selling virtual real estate and houses, which people are buying.
 Want a different look for your digital character?
 Pony up a few dollars.
 Want to level up your skills in a sport?
 Just pay for a few skill upgrades.

 Call me old school, and maybe I am (getting) old, but I want to spend my time and money in the real world.
 I don’t want to experience new places in a digital replica.
 I don’t want to get better at a sport by simply sitting in a chair, clicking on buttons and paying for upgrades.
-I don’t to hang out with digital “friends” that may be computer simulations and not even real people.
+I don’t want to hang out with digital “friends” that may be computer simulations and not even real people.

 If I want to travel, I want to experience the sights, sounds and smells first hand.
 I don’t want some developer telling me what I should experience.
 If I want to get better at a sport, like golf, I want to enjoy the game, experience nature, feel the ecstasy of a crushed drive or the frustration of a bad shot.
 If I want to be around friends and family, I want to experience the warmth of their presence and feel the embrace of a hug.
 Digital simulations aren’t going to cut it for me.